Skip to Content

 With the explosion of climate change, weather extremes are becoming more frequent and intense.
 Though manatees typically stay warm during the winter by residing near natural underwater hot springs, one solid winter storm and a prolonged period of cold waters would be enough to kill an entire herd.

-Manatees on the coast of Florida have found something warmer than hot springs to adapt to their environment: power plant discharge pipes.
+Manatees on the Florida coast have found something warmer than hot springs to adapt to their environment: power plant discharge pipes.

 Florida Manatee

-Power plants along the coasts draw water in to cool off their systems, and when its expelled back out into rivers and oceans, the water retains its warmth.
-It is the perfect temperature for manatees.
+Power plants along the coasts draw water in to cool their systems, and when it is expelled back out into rivers and oceans, the water retains its warmth.
+This is the perfect temperature for manatees.

 The main worry here is not that the manatees are ingesting polluted waters (though they definitely could be) but that they are becoming reliant on human resources.